jarsonX/Portfolio/Data_Visualization_with_Python/README.md

 # Data Visualization with Python, 2022

 ## About this Project
 Simple examples showing my skills in using Python for data visualization.
 For a quick overview please check **Presentation**.
-Code and input data can be found in **files**.
+Code and input data can be found in relevant folders.

 ## Skills demonstrated
 - Python programming (including Matplotlib, Numpy, Pandas)